-Study: After tax sale, 1 in 6 Detroit homes vacant
+Study: After tax sale, 1 in 6 foreclosed Detroit homes have become vacant

 Detroit — One in six homes that were occupied prior to last year’s tax auction is now vacant, according to a new report that tracks the fate of foreclosures in Detroit.